 The best selfie sticks

-What makes this Mpow product one of the best selfie sticks is that it’s made with heavy-duty aluminum that it has both a great construction and functionality.
-It’s made of aluminum and can extend up to 29.5 inches.
-It also doubles as a tripod with legs that fold out and you can take shots from a distance using the included Bluetooth remote.
-There’s even a fill light you can use when in dark environments.
-This is an all-in-one selfie stick that should meet all your needs.
+What makes this Atumtek product one of the best selfie sticks is that it’s made with heavy-duty aluminum that has both great construction and functionality.
+It can also extend up to 31.3 inches and doubles as a tripod with legs that fold out and you can take shots from a distance using the detachable Bluetooth remote.
+It helps that the selfie stick also happens to look great.